Debaditya-Som/Debaditya-Som/README.md

 ![Devops](https://github.com/Debaditya-Som/Debaditya-Som/assets/121785700/30219086-4351-4614-adca-7bb78ed19ed2)
 ## 👋 Hi there , I,m Debaditya 👋

- I'm a DevOps and cloud computing enthusiast, passionate about Open Soure Contribution and Coding.
+ I'm a DevOps and cloud computing enthusiast, passionate about coding and project development.

-- 🌱 Learning DevOps and Cloud Computing
+- 🌱 Learning DevOps and Machine Learning
 - 🎓 Beta Microsoft Learn Students Ambassador
 - 🎓 Cloud Associate at Google Developer Student Clubs AOT
 - 🎓 GeeksforGeeks Campus Ambassador at Academy Of Technology
 - 🎓 Member of Core as well as Tech Team and Marketing Team at Resourcio Community
-- 👯 Looking to collaborate on Open Source Contributions
+- 👯 Looking to collaborate on Projects
 - 💬 Ask me about ..
-Coding, Football & Open Source
+Coding & Football
 - 📫 How to reach me: debadityasom04@gmail.com

  ### GitHub Stats: